MicrosoftDocs/powerbi-docs/powerbi-docs/troubleshoot/known-issues/known-issue-465-embedded-report-show-black-bar.md

 ## Symptoms

-when you're working in edit mode, you experience a black bar.
+When you're working in edit mode, you experience a black bar.

 ## Solutions and workarounds